tradebyte/django-template/README.md

 > By configuration, we aim to get a minimum code coverage of 95%
 > Remember to use coverage before committing so the build will not fail after pushing!

-If you do not want coverage to be executed, use tests_no_coverage instead
+If you do not want coverage to be executed, use `make test` instead
 ```shell
 (myenv) $ make test
 ```